Overview 2023

 Applications for credit can be made in your course application.
 Find out more information about how to apply for a credit transfer/advanced standing at Recognition of Prior Learning.

-The Graduate Certificate (Clinical Redesign) M5V articulates directly with the Master of HealthCare Redesign.
-The Graduate Diploma of Healthcare Redesign is an exit and entry award for the Master of Healthcare Redesign.
-The Graduate Certificate (Clinical Redesign) is an exit award for the Master of Healthcare Redesign.
+The Graduate Certificate in Healthcare Redesign and Graduate Diploma of Healthcare Redesign articulate directly with the Master of Healthcare Redesign.
+The Graduate Certificate in Healthcare Redesign and the Graduate Diploma of Healthcare Redesign are exit awards for the Master of Healthcare Redesign.

 Fees & scholarships